There’s a guidebook for your pannier, no matter where you’d like to cycle in France.

 The Complete Loire à Vélo Trail from Nevers to the Atlantic by Michel Bonduelle is available in French as well as in English.
 It's indispensable for any cyclist looking at this route, and has the backing of local tourist boards.
 Cycling the River Loire: The Way of St Martin, meanwhile, is another Cicerone title, this time by Freewheeling France contributor, John Higginson.
 It details a 23-stage journey along the Loire that combines the highlights of the river with the history of St Martin.

 There can be no more pleasant way to explore Brittany than by using its network of green ways.
-Local publisher Red Dog Books has released Brittany's Green Ways, a guide for cyclists and walkers.
+Local publisher Red Dog Books has released Brittany's Green Ways: A Guide to Re-Used Railway Tracks and Canal Towpaths (UK, US), a guide for cyclists and walkers.
 It's a comprehensive overview of the old railway tracks and canal towpaths that combine to make Brittany such a cycling friendly region.
 For a taste of what's in the guide, its author G.H Randall wrote this overview of Brittany's green ways for Freewheeling France.

-Graham Watson's Tour de France Travel Guide: The Complete Insider's Guide to Following the World's Greatest Race isn't a guidebook in that it's not destination – or route-specific – the Tour route, after all, changes each year.
-However it covers off all the cols and towns that feature regularly on the Tour, and it offers excellent practical advice that will be of value to anyone wanting to follows the great race.
+Graham Watson's Tour de France Travel Guide: The Complete Insider's Guide to Following the World's Greatest Race (UK, US) covers off all the cols and towns that feature regularly on the Tour, and it offers excellent practical advice that will be of value to anyone wanting to follows the great race.

 A&C Black has published Ride a Stage of the Tour de France by Kristian Bauer, which is a guidebook suitable for anyone wanting to independently tackle the Tour themselves.

 Please drop me a line via [email protected] or leave a note below if you have used another guidebook that you can recommend to cyclists.